-Programmability and evolvability of regulatory networks.
+Programmability and evolvability of regulatory networks

 Of course, not every regulatory interaction is equally sensitive.
 To switch genes on or off, the cell uses the dependencies of the binding probability both on factor numbers and on binding energies.
 During the cell cycle, the level of n can vary over several orders of magnitude, say, between a few and tens of thousands of molecules.
-At a given value of n, the effects on the regulated genes differ since their functional sites have different values of E. The binding energies can change on evolutionary time scales by mutations of the site sequence, which leads to regulatory differences between individuals and, ultimately, between species.
+At a given value of n_i , the effects on the regulated genes differ since their functional sites have different values of E. The binding energies can change on evolutionary time scales by mutations of the site sequence, which leads to regulatory differences between individuals and, ultimately, between species.
 Both parameters are thus necessary to encode pathways in regulatory networks.
 This is most flexible if minimum-energy sites are indeed sensitive to a single factor molecule as discussed above.
-Differential programmability as a network design principle [13] thus favors complicated molecular structures with longer binding sites and larger binding energies.
-However, this competes with the evolvability of the system by a stochastic evolution process [17].
+Differential programmability as a network design principle [14] thus favors complicated molecular structures with longer binding sites and larger binding energies.
+However, this competes with the evolvability of the system by a stochastic evolution process [18].
 We have seen that the single-molecule sensitivity is just marginally reached in bacteria.
 This indicates that the actual machinery may result from a compromise between programmability and evolvability: binding sites are just complicated enough to work.
-It also indicates that genomic structures can only be understood from their evolution; this aspect will be developed further in Section 4.
+It also indicates that genomic structures can only be understood from their evolution.
+This aspect will be developed further below, after we have introduced sequence analysis aspects in the next section.

-3 Bioinformatics of regulatory DNA
+Bioinformatics of regulatory DNA

 Predicting regulatory interactions between genes is clearly a key problem in bioinformatics, which is as important as the analysis of individual genes and proteins.
-It is not surprising that this problem is very difficult since, as we have discussed in the last section, targeting regulatory input in a large genome is a tremendous signal-to-noise problem even for the cell itself.
+It is not surprising that this problem is very difficult since, as we have discussed in the previous section, targeting regulatory input in a large genome is a tremendous signal-to-noise problem even for the cell itself.
 Its solution via the analysis of regulatory DNA requires finding statistical criteria to distinguish between functional binding sites and background sequence.
 A general introduction to the relevant sequence statistics can be found in ref.
-[18].
+[19].

-Markov model for background sequence.
+Markov model for background sequence

 We begin by specifying a stochastic model for the nonfunctional segments of intergenic DNA.
-These are assumed to be Markov sequences with uniform single-nucleotide frequencies $p_0(a)$ (a = A, C, G, T).
-Hence, the probability of finding a given sequence has the factorized form
+These are assumed to be Markov sequences with uniform singlenucleotide frequencies $p_0(a)$ (a = A, C, G, T).
+Hence, the probability of finding a given sequence has the factorized form repeat elements).
+The salient point is, however, that most of intergenic DNA is well approximated by a Markov sequence with respect to binding of a given transcription factor.
+To make this more precise, we project the distribution $P_0(\mathbf{a})$ for segments of length l onto the binding energy E as independent variable.
+Denoting the projected distribution for simplicity with the same letter $P{0\ell}$ we have

-$$P_0(a_1, \dots, a_k) = \prod{i=1}^k p_0(a_i).$$ (12)
+$$P_0(a_1,...,a_k) = \prod{i=1}^k p_0(a_i).$$ (15)

 This assumption should not be taken too literally.
 The term "nonfunctional" refers to binding of a particular transcription factor.
-Intergenic DNA contains plenty of non-random elements with other functions (e.g., binding sites for other factors) or without known function (such as repeat elements).
-The salient point is, however, that most of intergenic DNA is well approximated by a Markov sequence with respect to binding of a given transcription factor.
-To make this more precise, we project the distribution $P_0(\mathbf{a})$ for segments of length $\ell$ onto the binding energy E as independent variable.
-Denoting the projected distribution for simplicity with the same letter $P_0$ , we have
+Intergenic DNA contains plenty of non-random elements with other functions (e.g., binding sites for other factors) or without known function (such as

-$$P_0(E) \equiv \sum{\mathbf{a}} P_0(\mathbf{a}) \, \delta(E - E(\mathbf{a})). \tag{13}$$
+$$P_0(E) \equiv \sum{\mathbf{a}} P_0(\mathbf{a})\delta(E - E(\mathbf{a})).$$ (16)

-This distribution is close to the actual genomic distribution $W{\text{dat}}(E)$ for most values of E, as we have seen in fig. 3.
-It is possible to improve the background model by introducing small frequency couplings between neighboring letters [14, 15].
+This distribution is close to the actual genomic distribution $W{dat}(E)$ for most values of E, as we have seen in fig. 3.
+It is possible to improve the background model by introducing small frequency couplings between neigboring letters [15,16].